CampConn/Capstone/SVMCreateNotes.md

 ## Support Vector Machine Kernel Tests

 The purpose of this page is to define the practical differences between each kernel.
+Based on the all six attempts (tests), it appears that linear is the clear choice.
+Not only was one of the fastest (slower than RBF but much faster than poly), it had high performance.
+This performance was the case even with overfitted data (10,000 points).

 ### Attempt 1